Historically, it hasn’t always been possible to grow fresh vegetables throughout the year.

 A specific strain of Lactobacillus found in kimchi may boost your immune system, though further research is necessary.

-In another mouse study, a kimchi extract of 91 mg per pound of body weight (200 mg per kg) given daily for 2 weeks lowered levels of inflammation-related enzymes (
+In another mouse study, a kimchi extract administered at 91 mg per pound of body weight (200 mg per kg) daily for 2 weeks lowered levels of inflammation-related enzymes (

 However, human studies are lacking.